romainVala/SIAM/README.md

 image sequences are not supported (however can be split upfront into the individual temporal volumes using fslsplit<sup>1</sup>).
 INPUT_FILENAME can be any MRI sequence.
-Input images must match the orientation of standard MNI152 template!
-Use fslreorient2std <sup>2</sup> upfront to ensure that this is the case.

 By default, siam-pred will run in GPU mode and use test time data augmentation by mirroring along all axes.